-Wales is now a top destination for adventure activities and holidays, with excellent facilities and centers which will provide you with everything you need.
-Try zip lining through tree tops, abseiling, coastering, hiring bikes for a scenic ride, surfing, hiking up a mountain or going on a guided tour of some caves.
-Then there are the water-sports, such as kayaking down rivers, sailing, kitesurfing, white water rafting and even scuba diving.
+Wales is now a top destination for adventure activities and holidays, with excellent facilities and centres that provide everything you need.
+Try zip lining through tree tops, abseiling, coasteering, hiring bikes for a scenic ride, surfing, hiking up a mountain or going on a guided cave tour.
+Then there are the water sports, such as kayaking down rivers, sailing, kitesurfing, white water rafting and even scuba diving.

-With the option of entire walking holidays planned out or simply well-marked walks which take an afternoon, walking enthusiasts are well provided for in Wales.
-While some complain that Wales doesn’t exactly have a tropical climate, the temperate conditions make it perfect for a rousing walk where you’re unlikely to overheat and the lack of deadly creatures makes it a safe place, too.
-There are vast expanses of countryside to explore, plenty of pubs on the way to rest tired legs, mountains to ascend and the famous coastal paths to follow.
+With the option of entire walking holidays or simply well-marked routes that can be finished in an afternoon, Wales is well built for the hiking enthusiast.
+While some complain Wales doesn’t exactly have a tropical climate, the temperate conditions make it perfect for a rousing walk where you’re unlikely to overheat and the lack of deadly creatures makes it a safe place, too.
+There are vast expanses of countryside to explore, plenty of pubs on the way to rest tired legs, mountains to ascend and coastal paths to follow.
 All in all a Welsh walking holiday is a once in a life time experience.

-Wales has some of the best beaches you’ll find anywhere, with several making the world’s top 10 lists.
-There are stunning sand beaches beside pristine blue-green waters, dramatic rocky beaches backed by lush marshes, those you can surf at, those which have a seaside holiday feel with rides and ice cream parlours, and those which are peaceful, secluded and totally unspoilt.
+Wales has some of the best beaches you’ll find anywhere, with several named among the best in the world.
+There are sand beaches beside pristine blue-green waters, dramatic rocky stretches backed by lush marshes, surf-friendly waves, coasts with a seaside holiday feel (yes, with rides and ice cream parlours), and plenty that are peaceful, secluded and unspoilt.
 Then there’s the rugged coast line, such as that along Pembrokeshire.
 Walking its grassy, flower-lined paths will give you incredible views over the sea and cliffs, with the chance to see diving gulls, seals and dolphins in the water below.